spacetelescope/crds/docs/users_guide/source/client_use.rst

    'oscntab': '.../site-packages/crds/hst/references/jtab/m2j1057pj_osc.fits',
    'pfltfile': '.../site-packages/crds/hst/references/jref/n2d1344mj_pfl.fits',
    'spottab': '.../site-packages/crds/hst/references/jref/r3301467j_csp.fits'}

+The first parameter is the name of the pipeline context file which should be used to determine best references for the second parameter,  a dataset file.

 Based on this single function call,  the client environment now has all the information and system state required to process the dataset:  a mapping from